Stormridge/BRServerFunctionsGen/README.md

 # Battle Royale Server Functions Generator
 This simple .NET application is used to autogenerate SQF function definitions, which can then be compiled as readonly variables when the server starts.
 I wrote this while eating a snickers since I was tired of manually defining SQF variables and their target SQF file.
 I also don't like editing configs.

+To learn more about Arma 3 Battle Royale, visit our [Battle Royale Discord](https://discord.gg/0VyanbPZ8SsaJU5p)

 # Overview
 Since SQF lacks object-oriented encapsulation and naming, Battle Royale Mod uses a simple and dirty way of defining functions and keeping them organized.
 This lets the mod developer create and declare a new method simply by creating a new SQF file.
 When BR Mod loads, it immediately compiles the mod files as readonly variables.